Qhax11/GAS_Template-for-SinglePlayer-2D/README.md

 }
 ```

- ### **3. Damage UI Feedback**
+- ### **Damage UI Feedback**
-On the UI side, the damage dealt is displayed using the AGCN_AttachedEffectTextBase, providing visual effects and updates that reflect changes in the character's health and give real-time feedback to the player.
+On the UI side, the damage dealt is displayed using the AGCN_AttachedEffectTextBase GameplayCue, providing visual effects and updates that reflect changes in the character's health and give real-time feedback to the player.

-- After the damage effect, visual events are handled via the [`Attached Effect Text`](#2-Attached-Effect-Text).
-A hit text is displayed on the screen to show the damage dealt to the character.
+- After the damage effect, visual and audio events are handled via [`Attached Effect Text`](#2-Attached-Effect-Text) and [`Sound Cue Execution`](#1-Sound-GameplayCue) cue.
+A hit text attached to the target and a sound cue are triggered to provide immediate feedback.

 ![image](https://github.com/user-attachments/assets/1541ebaf-1855-44c4-a39f-2ecc9c732724)

-- ## Character Death and Respawn
+## Character Death and Respawn
 Explanation of the death state and the respawn logic, including spawning points and any conditions for respawning.

 - Instead of destroying and spawning characters, we create a more optimized system by simply enabling and disabling their meshes and collisions.